|12:00 p.m. – 1:00 p.m.||Registration|

 Compliance pros know that getting an FDA investigator in and out as quickly as possible is the best strategy.
 The longer an FDA investigator is on site, the more likely you’ll be handed a multi-page 483.

-And if you think racking up those observations are bad, even worse is crafting a response, plowing it through your internal departments and getting it back to the FDA in just 15 days.
-Oh, did we mention the response must be detailed, provide a well-documented root cause analysis and spell-out solutions to assure the problem never happens again?
+And if you think racking up those observations is bad, even worse is crafting a response, plowing it through your internal departments and getting it back to the FDA in just 15 days.

-- The results of a case study of how a firm that passed 9 previous inspections suddenly failed under FDA's new NIPP inspection technique
+- The results of a case study of how a firm that passed 9 previous inspections suddenly failed under the FDA's new inspection technique

 - Critical inspection preparation techniques every member of your team must commit to memory — especially useful for those surprise FDA visits